On stability of Abrikosov vortex lattices: Functions and

-{\bf Remarks}.
-1) These properties can be also derived from the explicit representation \eqref{gamq-series}.
-For instance, to show the first relation in \eqref{gamq-propert}, we notice that $t\in \LAT_{\tau}^*$ can be written as $t= m-n \tau,\ m, n \in \Z,$ and that the transformation $\tau\ra \tau+1$ is equivalent to the transformation $(m, n)\ra (m-n, n)$, and that the sum in \eqref{gamq-series} is invariant under the latter transformation.
-To show the last relation in \eqref{gamq-propert}, we notice that the transformation $\tau\ra - \bar\tau,\ k\ra \bar k$ is equivalent to mapping $(m, n)\ra (m, - n)$ and taking the complex conjugate of $\g_k( \tau)$.
-Since the sum in \eqref{gamq-series} is invariant under the latter mapping and since $\g_k( \tau)$ is real, the r.h.s. of \eqref{gamq-series} is invariant under the transformation $\tau\ra - \bar\tau,\ k\ra \bar k$.
-To prove the last relation in \eqref{gamq-propert3} we observe that the r.h.s. of \eqref{gamq-series} is invariant under the transformation $k\ra - k,\ t\ra - t$.
+These relation also follow the explicit representation \eqref{gamk-series}.
+To show the second relation in \eqref{gamq-propert'}, we notice that the transformation $\tau\ra - \bar\tau,\ k\ra \bar k$ is equivalent to mapping $(m, n)\ra (m, - n)$ and taking the complex conjugate of $\g_k( \tau)$.
+Since the sum in \eqref{gamk-series} is invariant under the latter mapping and since $\g_k( \tau)$ is real, the r.h.s. of \eqref{gamk-series} is invariant under the transformation $\tau\ra - \bar\tau,\ k\ra \bar k$.
+To prove the third relation in \eqref{gamq-propert'} we observe that the r.h.s. of \eqref{gamk-series} is invariant under the transformation $k\ra - k,\ t\ra - t$.